 Here is the step-by-step procedure for claiming reimbursement of the insured amount under WBHS:

-Step 1: First, present the cashless card issued by the Government Authorized Agency (GAA) upon admission to an empanelled hospital.
+Step 1: First, present the cashless card issued by the Government Authorised Agency (GAA) upon admission to an empanelled hospital.

-Step 2: The Health Care Organization (HCO) will send an authorization request to the Government Authorized Agency (GAA).
+Step 2: The Health Care Organisation (HCO) will send an authorisation request to the Government Authorised Agency (GAA).

 Step 3: The GAA will then check the information and approve or reject the request.